rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 My inmost being will exult when your lips speak what is right. ^2316

-Let not your heart envy sinners, but continue in the fear of the Lord all the day. ^2317
+Let not your heart envy sinners, but continue in the fear of the LORD all the day. ^2317

 Surely there is a future, and your hope will not be cut off. ^2318